 Once you have between five and seven years of experience, you can start applying for senior network engineer positions.
 The technical and analytical skills on your resume should include detailed knowledge of AWS, Azure, Cisco ASA software, the Domain Name System (DNS), Internet Protocol Security (IPsec), firewalls, and wide area networks (WANs).

 At this stage of your career, excellent communication skills and the ability to manage a network of people are crucial.
 These soft skills will help you oversee network configuration, manage the installation of network hardware, and implement networking solutions with your team.
-PayScale estimates that senior network engineers make $103,523 per year, not including bonuses of up to $20,000.
+Glassdoor estimates that senior network engineers make $165,000 per year in 2025.4

 As you continue to climb the ranks, your job titles will become more specific.
 Companies that hire level-four network engineers are looking for a network architect who is skilled in analyzing wide and local area networks (WANs and LANs) for network issues, backing up security systems, conducting site surveys, and acting as a network administrator.

-The demand for network engineers at this level is high.
-The average salary for a computer network architect is $120,520, according to BLS.
-You need between five and ten years of professional experience to qualify, and one of Cisco’s Certified Internetwork Expert (CCIE) certifications will help you specialize your skillset and access a high-paying salary.
+The average salary for a computer network architect is $167,000; however, earning potential can go as high as roughly $216,000, according to Glassdoor in September 2025.5 You need between five and ten years of professional experience to qualify, and one of Cisco’s Certified Internetwork Expert (CCIE) certifications will help you specialize your skillset and access a high-paying salary.

 Stage 5: Principal Network Engineer

 A principal network engineer, or principal systems engineer, oversees an entire computer system’s everyday operations.
 At this high level of expertise, many candidates have a master’s degree and several top certifications.
-ZipRecruiter estimates that the average principal systems engineer makes $141,317 per year, with the highest earners making over $200,000.
+Glassdoor estimates that the average principal systems engineer makes $216,000 per year in 2025, with the highest earners making over $270,000.6

 Network Engineer Career Path: Important Milestones